Elgg/Elgg/docs/guides/upgrading.rst

 ``entity`` menu:

  * ``access`` menu item has been removed.
 Access information is now rendered in the entity byline.

+ ``user_hover`` menu:

+ * All items use the ``icon`` parameter.
+ * The layout of the dropdown has been changed.
+If you have modified the look and feel of this dropdown, you might need to update your HTML/CSS.

 Entity icons
 ------------